Judith Moriarty: Impeachment

+Post-impeachment career

-In 2002, Moriarty attempted a political comeback.
-She ran for the Missouri House of Representatives seat representing the Sedalia area but was defeated in the November election.
+She considered a comeback bid in 1996 for Secretary of State, but did not go through with it.
+In 1998, she ran for the Democratic nomination for the Pettis County Recorder of Deeds.
+In 2002, Moriarty attempted a political comeback, running for the Missouri House of Representatives seat representing the Sedalia area but was defeated in the November election.

 In 2005, she left the Democratic Party and aligned with the Libertarian Party.
 Moriarty reportedly considered running for governor in 2008, but did not meet the filing deadline.